Issue: Fraud and bid-rigging

 The complaint also charges that defendants met secretly to discuss prices, customers, and markets of municipal derivatives sold in the U.S. and elsewhere; intentionally created the false appearance of competition by engaging in sham auctions in which the results were pre-determined or agreed not to bid on contracts; and covertly shared their unjust profits with losing bidders to maintain the conspiracy.

 Lieff Cabraser has aggressively advanced its clients’ litigation since filing.

 The Judicial Panel on Multidistrict Litigation transferred all related cases to the United States District Court for the Southern District of New York and assigned them to the Honorable Victor Marrero.
 Read Judge Marrero’s case management order.

-On April 26, 2010, Judge Marrero denied defendants' motions to dismiss Lieff Cabraser’s clients’ cases.
-Read the Court's order.
-Discovery, although limited by a partial stay requested by the Department of Justice, is proceeding.
+On April 26, 2010, Judge Marrero denied defendants’ motions to dismiss Lieff Cabraser’s clients’ cases.
+Read the Court’s order.
+Most of the Defendants in this case settled in 2015.
+Further prosecution claims continue with others.

 Contact Plaintiffs’ Counsel

-Please feel free to contact an attorney at Lieff Cabraser concerning this litigation.
+Please feel free to use the form below to contact an attorney at Lieff Cabraser concerning this litigation.
 We welcome inquiries from public entities nationwide.
 Across the country, cities, counties, school districts and other public entities have been overcharged in the tens of millions of dollars, if not more.